A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Generators

 \section{Generators}

 In this section, we introduce hypergraph \textit{generators}.
 We focus on the generators based on the properties of real-world hypergraphs.
-We acknowledge that there are other hypergraph generators not based on real-world patterns, e.g., deep generative models and mathematical models.
+Hypergraph generators play a crucial role in large-scale modeling by enabling the creation of synthetic datasets that mimic real-world hypergraph structures, facilitating benchmarking and scalability testing.
+In Figure~\ref{fig:generators:taxonomoy}, we provide the taxonomy for the generators that we shall discuss below.
 We categorize {the generators of our interest} into: \begin{itemize} \item \textbf{Full-hypergraph and sub-hypergraph generators.} Full-hypergraph generators generate whole hypergraphs, while sub-hypergraph generators generate parts of hypergraphs. \item \textbf{Static and dynamic generators.} {Static generators generate static hypergraphs, while dynamic generators generate dynamic graphs (i.e., temporal hypergraphs; see \bgref{background:temporal_hypergraphs}).
 Notably, in some works, the authors do not explicitly mention whether the proposed generator generates static hypergraphs or dynamic hypergraphs.
 For such cases, we categorize generators based on whether the generation process can be interpreted as an evolving process with temporal dependency.} {For example, generators based on preferential attachment can be naturally interpreted as evolving processes, while generators using node shuffling or rewiring cannot.} \end{itemize} The two kinds of categorization are orthogonal, and thus we have in total four sub-categories.

 For each generator, we provide a summary of its algorithmic process with intuitions and discussions, if any.
 See Table~\ref{tab:generators:input_output} for the detailed input and output of each generator.